-A construction worker got injured in a ladder accident at New York School construction project.
+A construction worker got injured in a ladder accident during a New York School construction project.
 As he was climbing down a ladder, it began to shift.
 When the ladder shifted, the worker lost his balance and both he and the ladder came tumbling down to the hard cement floor below.
 As a result of the fall, the worker broke his heel and sustained injuries to his back and neck.
 The worker attempted conservative treatment including physical therapy.
 He underwent surgery to repair tendons in his foot when the conservative treatment was unsuccessful.

 The worker’s lawyer filed a lawsuit regarding his Ladder Accident at New York School.
 On the date of the accident, the injured worker was 55 years-old.
 Following the accident, the worker did not know how he could make a living or if he would be able to help his family survive.
 What is worse is that this accident should never have happened at all.